Positive Change Starts with You

 3. Seek Positive Outcomes

-Be proactive and start productive conversations or projects.
+Start conversations or projects that encourage respectful communication and collaboration.
 We each have the ability to change things for the better.

-The Common Respect Conversation Guide can help you have better discussions on sensitive topics.
+The Common Respect Conversation Guide can help facilitate better discussions on sensitive topics.
+Establishing trust, friendship, or common interests beforehand will go a long way towards creating a more collaborative atmosphere.

 - What are your views on the topic?